NDMA Home Page

 The Expert System

-This expert system helps leaders diagnose the root causes of their organizational concerns.
+This expert system demonstrates the concept of diagnosing the root causes of their organizational concerns.
 It's based on NDMA's decades of research on the systems within organizations.

 Beginning with a symptom (such as dissatisfied clients or unhappy employees), you can "drill down" through a series of successively more specific symptoms until you find a suspected root cause -- a systemic dysfunction in the organization.